Drecollins1/Drecollins1/README.md

-- 👋 Hi, I’m Akingbade Damilare Moses
+👋 Hi, I’m Akingbade Damilare Moses

-- 👀 I am a Software Engineering student at ALX.
-I learn by doing....
-- 🌱 I’m currently learning ...Html Css and JavaScript. i have an intermediate knowledge on PHP and MYSQL
-- 💞️ 🔭 I’m currently working on my coding skills.
+💻 I'm a passionate Frontend Developer and aspiring Full-Stack Engineer with a strong foundation in React, Tailwind CSS, JavaScript, and modern web technologies.

+🚀 Currently working on real-world projects, improving my backend and mobile development skills with React Native.

+🌍 I've built and deployed several web applications using tools like Netlify, Hostinger, and Render.

+🎯 I'm always open to collaborating on exciting tech ideas, building user-friendly interfaces, and learning new technologies.

-- 📫 How to reach me ...adarecollins@gmail.com
+📫 You can reach me at: adarecollins@gmail.com

 <!---
 Drecollins1/Drecollins1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.